PeirongShi/CanterburyCommuto/README.md

 The **Specification on API Usage** section of this README.md was written with assistance from OpenAI's ChatGPT, as its explanation on the details of API utilization is relatively clear.

-If you have any question, please open a issue.
+If you have any question, please open an issue.